patrickclawrence/Tournament-Ladder/README.md

 The Plan:

-Data will be maintain in a document database (probably monog)
+Data will be maintain in a document database (probably mongo)

 ladder structure
 ['Pat', 'Stanislav', 'Sohrab', 'Tim', etc]